svpra/loadbalancer/README.md

 # loadbalancer
-My implementation of Load Balancer, written in C# you can use it in your highload projects
+My implementation of Load Balancer, written in C#.
+You can use it in your highload projects

 ### How to install: